duke24k/self-driving-car-nd/p4/README.md

 ---
 **fit lane lines**

-To fit my lane lines with a 2nd order polynomial kinda like this,  I did some other stuff.
+To fit my lane lines with a 2nd order polynomial fit,  I did some other stuff.
 (steps at lines 77 through 249 in utils.py)

 - I made search window in vertical direction, devided by 6.